sourcebots/docs/content/api/vision.md

   - `z` - returns the z coordinate of the marker in Cartesian space, it is defined as the distance from the camera to the marker.

 {{% notice info %}}
-(0,0,1) would be exactly 1 metre in front of the marker, with the camera looking at the centre.
+For example, if x, y and z were 0, 0 and 1 respectively.
+This would correspond to a marker being exactly 1 metre in front of the camera, looking at the centre.
 {{% /notice %}}

 The `PolarCoord` object has the following properties: